Sure to rise

 Cheers for the support

-Visa Wellington On a Plate is primarily funded by Positively Wellington Toursim and Grow Wellington, with additional contributions from our generous sponsors and partners.
+Visa Wellington On a Plate, now operated by the Wellington Culinary Events Trust, is primarily funded by Positively Wellington Toursim and Grow Wellington, with additional contributions from our generous sponsors and partners.

 As far as we’re concerned, having too many cooks in the kitchen is definitely a good thing!